appanp/supply-chain-fundas/supply_chain_terminology.md

 **Reverse Put-away**: The picking method that is the reverse of direct put-away in a warehouse management system is known as reverse put-away.
 While direct put-away involves moving goods directly from receiving to their final storage location, reverse put-away typically involves moving items to a temporary staging area or directly to the shipping docks if they are needed immediately for outgoing orders.
 This method is efficient in operations where inventory turnover is high, and products are dispatched soon after they are received.
 For more info, refer to [this link](https://support.unicommerce.com/index.php/knowledge-base/putaway-reverse-pickup-items-new-ux/) - specific to Unicommerce.

+**Shipment Tracking**: What happens from the time an online order is made and then delivered to the customer?
+It's shipment - something all parties involved want to track.
+They want to be well-informed about its movements, how soon it will reach its destination, and whether any delays are expected.
+For more info, refer to [this link](https://www.altexsoft.com/blog/shipment-tracking-integration-apis-edis-carriers-aggregators/).

 **Shipping Execution**: For Oracle specific documentation on shipping execution, refer [this user guide](https://docs.oracle.com/cd/E26401_01/doc.122/e48847/toc.htm).
 It is an IT system which does the following:

 - Printing care-compliant label